Gelfand-Tsetlin modules in the Coulomb context: The case of orthogonal Gelfand-Tsetlin algebras

-The image $e_{\mathbf{S}}L$ gives a simple module over $F^{(1)}_{\mathsf{S}}$ for any set $\mathsf{S}$ containing the weight $\la^{(\Bi)}$ and thus a simple \GT -module $S$ by Theorem \ref{th:las-bijection}.
-We claim that $\Bi$ is the red-good word for this simple, since for any other word that appears as $w(\la)<\Bi$, we can add $\la$ to $\mathsf{S}$, and see that by the properties of $L$, we have that $\Wei_\la(S)=e(\la)L=0$.
-Similarly, this shows that $S$ is the unique \GT -module with this property since $L$ is uniquely characterized by this property; any other simple $S'$ comes from a simple $\gls{Tv}$ representation $L'$, which is the quotient of the standardization of a different word $\Bi'$ of the form in the statement of the theorem.
+For any other word that appears as $w(\la)<\Bi$, we can add $\la$ to $\mathsf{S}$, and by the discussion above, we have $\Wei_\la(S)=e(\la)L=0$, showing that $\Bi$ is the red-good of word of $S$.
+This shows that the map from representations to red-good words is surjective.

+Consider any other simple $S'$.
+By the discussion above, this comes from a simple $\tilde{T}_{\Bv}$ representation $L'$, which is the quotient of the standardization of a different goodly word $\Bi'$.
 As we've already argued, this means that $\Bi'\neq \Bi$ is its red-good word.
-This shows uniqueness and completes the proof. \end{proof}
+This shows that the map on red-good words is injective and completes the proof. \end{proof}

-\begin{Example} For example, the case of integral \GT modules of $\mathfrak{sl}_3$ corresponds to $\gls{Bv}=(1,2,3)$.
+\begin{Example} For example, the case of integral \GT modules of $\mathfrak{sl}_3$ corresponds to $\Bv=(1,2,3)$.
 Thus, the red-good words are of the form:

 We've included vertical bars $|$ between the Lyndon factors of each word.

 In order to construct the actual weights appearing, we choose We'll represent maximal ideals of the Gelfand-Tsetlin subalgebra using tableaux, where the entries of the $k$th row from the bottom are the roots of $\prod_{j=1}^k(u-x_{k,j})\in \Lambda[u]$ reduced modulo the maximal ideal.
 Accordingly, these entries come as an unordered $k$-tuple, which we write below in decreasing order.